World Tour 2025: American Phantom Island Tour

-During the first night of the Field of Vision the band would perform a cover of the Dead Kennedys Police Truck with Jello Biafra, introducing him as "one of our heroes".
-Earlier that night during a rendition of Oddlife a fan, Matthew Gawiak, collapsed and despite the show stopping to allow his medical evacuation, he died en-route to a hospital.
+During the first night of the Field of Vision the band would perform a cover of the Dead Kennedys' "Police Truck" with Jello Biafra, introducing him as "one of our heroes".
+Earlier that night during a rendition of "Oddlife" a fan, Matthew Gawiak, collapsed and despite the show stopping to allow his medical evacuation, he died en-route to a hospital.
 Chaffee County Sheriff Andy Rohrich announced that his death is being investigated as a potential homicide until proven otherwise due to procedure, but nobody has been arrested.
 Gawiak's family stated he complained of a headache before suddenly collapsing and died of "natural causes related to an undetected hereditary condition."

+Setlist

+Unlike the typical shows performed by the band, the Phantom Island Tour orchestral shows had a relatively static setlist that did not change from night to night due to the presence of the orchestra.
+The show was divided into two sets, the first consisting of Phantom Island performed in its entirety and the second consisting of several key tracks from the band's back catalogue reworked to include the orchestra, with a twenty-minute intermission jam between sets performed only by the band and varying from night to night.
+The intermission jam typically included a unique song every night, played while the orchestra had a break.

+The setlist used on the Phantom Island Tour went unchanged for the band's performances in Europe and Australia later in the year.